bihariboy1203/Electronic-Banner/README.md

 # Electronic-Banner
-To promote a Black Friday Sale offering 50% off on various home appliances, encouraging quick purchases using the code GET SHOPPING for a limited time.
+Promote a Black Friday Sale focused on home appliances

+Highlight a 50% discount to attract customer attention

+Emphasize the limited-time offer to create urgency

+Showcase a variety of products (e.g., refrigerator, washing machine, TV)

+Include contact details and discount code ("GET SHOPPING")

+Encourage immediate purchases through the website

+Aim to boost traffic and sales during the Black Friday period